mona-ragab/city-weather/README.md

 I used rails framework and postgresql database.

-### Date

-December 5, 2020.

 ### Location of deployed application

 ```
 https://afternoon-sierra-33909.herokuapp.com/
 ```

-### Time Spent

-Actually I can't determine the exact time but approximately 7-8 hours.

-### Stretch goals attempted

-I did all of the stretch goals.

 ### Instructions to run assignment locally